-Description: This project will fund the installation of a weather station, Highway Advisory Radio and changes surprise drivers.

-Variable Message Signing to warn drivers of changing conditions of the roadway in time for motorists to react safely.
+Description: This project will fund the installation of a weather station, Highway Advisory Radio and Variable Message Signing to warn drivers of changing conditions of the roadway in time for motorists to react safely.
 Detours will be established to aid drivers when incidents occur.
-The 14-mile segment of highway, constructed to 1950's standards, traverses mountainous terrain.
-High accident rates are experienced where roadway alignment is severe and climatic
+The 14-mile segment of highway in the project area constructed to 1950's standards, traverses mountainous terrain.
+High accident rates are experienced where roadway alignment is severe and climatic changes surprise drivers.

 Project Location: Sullivan County, New York

+Partner(s): FHWA, New York State DOT

+Start Date: October 1998

+End Date: November 2003

+Estimated Total ITS Funds: \$1,000,000

+Estimated Total Project Cost: \$1,250,000

+Contacts:

+Jerry Zell FHWA New York Division, HTD-NY (518) 431-4125 Ext.
+228

+Bill Seaman New York State DOT (607) 721-8087